Threat Grid Overview

 Prior to the below dates:

-- AMP enabled MX devices will need to be upgraded prior to Dec 1, 2021.
+- AMP enabled MX devices will need to be upgraded prior to the second half of 2022.
+As timelines approach the later half of 2022, a more concrete date will be shared.

 - Threat Grid enabled MX devices will need to be upgraded prior to Sept 2022.